Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Methods

-This follows since the first term on the right-hand side of the chain rule equation \eqref{eq:chainrule} is injective by assumption, and the second term is a diagonal matrix of exponential entries (which are hence non-zero) and is therefore injective.
-As before (see also supplementary material), these leave the null space of $A$ unchanged.
-As the left-hand side of \eqref{eq:key-condition} is parameter-independent, the right-hand side must be too.
-We can hence evaluate the right-hand side derivative at any convenient point to determine the global, invariant null space, complementary row space and hence intermediate image, reducing what would be a PDE to an algebraic computation.
-If the model is assumed non-identifiable, the point used will generally be, e.g., any (non-unique) maximum likelihood estimate, and the Jacobian will be singular.
+The importance of isolating the constant $A$ matrix is that we can use the transformed auxiliary-map Jacobian at any convenient point to determine the row and null spaces of $A$, and hence choose a representative $A$ up to basis choice.
+This reduces what would be a symbolic differential calculation to an algebraic computation.
+If the model is structurally non-identifiable for the chosen auxiliary mapping, the point used will generally be, e.g., any representative maximum likelihood estimate, and the Jacobian will be singular.
 This is expected and causes no issues in general.

+The exact single-point calculation here comes from the representation $\phi_*(\theta^*)=\bar{\phi}(A\theta^*)$ with $A$ constant.
+If it is known \textit{a priori} that the full local null space is invariant (constant) given this representation, then the local Jacobian already provides the required row and null spaces.
+In general, however, we may not know whether the full local null space is invariant, or whether only a proper subspace is invariant.
+We therefore need a way to extract the invariant component of the local null space and to check whether its dimension matches that of the full null space.
+This gives the minimal case when the dimensions agree, and a non-minimal image reparameterisation when the invariant component is smaller.
+We later do this using a first-order invariance calculation.

-While the above condition does not uniquely determine $A$, as any basis for the null space (and complementary row space) can be used, it establishes the existence of a matrix capturing non-identifiable and identifiable parameter combinations.
-While the coefficients in $A$ are traditionally restricted to integers in dimensional analysis, here we allow them to be arbitrary real numbers and do not require the combinations to be dimensionless \textit{a priori}.
+While the above condition does not uniquely determine $A$, as any basis for the relevant null space and complementary row space can be used, it establishes the existence of a matrix capturing the non-identifiable directions and the retained, potentially identifiable parameter combinations.
+In the log-transformed case, rows of $A$ correspond to exponent vectors for monomial parameter combinations.
+Such exponents are traditionally restricted to integers in dimensional analysis, but here we allow them to be arbitrary real numbers and do not require the combinations to be dimensionless \textit{a priori}.
 This relaxation facilitates numerical computation and provides more flexibility in discovering practically useful parameter combinations.
-However, we also consider \textit{a posteriori} scaling and rounding operations to convert these real-valued coefficients to integers to aid interpretability while preserving key properties of the approximation.
+However, we also consider methods for enforcing integer constraints and providing more interpretable parameter combinations.

+In the case of an image reparameterisation, the core reparameterisation idea can also be applied sequentially: the reduced coordinates obtained from one image reparameterisation can be treated as the starting parameterisation for a further reparameterisation, using a new $f$ and $A$.
+We illustrate this briefly in the present work as a way to understand non-minimal images, but leave full development of sequential applications to future work.
+Next we address another source of non-uniqueness in the reparameterisation, beyond the choice of $A$.